nuxeo/nuxeo/nuxeo-importer-xml-parser/ReadMe.md

 ## Extension points

-As explained into the description chapter the configuration of the parsing is based on 2 extension points: *document creation activator* and the *metadata injection activator*.
+As explained into the description chapter, the configuration of the parsing is based on 2 extension points: *document creation activator* and the *metadata injection activator*.
 This section gives you an overview of these 2 extension points.

 The component exposing these extension points is: